Ulana Suprun: Early life and education

 Suprun was born on 30 January 1963 in Detroit, Michigan to parents George Harry and Zenovia Jurkiw, of Ukrainian descent.
 She has a sister named Lydia.
 Suprun attended Immaculate Conception Ukrainian Catholic School in Warren, Michigan.
 In her youth, Suprun was a member of Plast.
 After finishing high school, Suprun enrolled in Wayne State University in Detroit.
-She graduated with a bachelors of science degree in biology in 1985.
+She graduated with a bachelor of science degree in biology in 1985.

 Following her graduation from university, Suprun attended Michigan State University College of Human Medicine in East Lansing, Michigan, where she graduated with her Doctor of Medicine degree in 1989.
 Afterwards, Suprun completed her intermediate residency with the Oakwood Health System in Detroit, and later worked as a diagnostic radiology resident at Icahn School of Medicine at Mount Sinai in New York City.
 From 1994 to 1995, Suprun undertook postgraduate research in mammography and tomographic radiology at Henry Ford Hospital in Detroit.
 She is board certified in radiology.